kovidgoyal/kitty/docs/index.rst

 Currently, there are five layouts available,

 * **Stack** -- Only a single maximized window is shown at a time
-* **Tall** -- One window is shown full height on the left, the rest of the windows are shown one below the other on the right
+* **Tall** -- One (or optionally more) windows are shown full height on the left, the rest of the windows are shown one below the other on the right
-* **Fat** -- One window is shown full width on the top, the rest of the windows are shown side-by-side on the bottom
+* **Fat** -- One (or optionally more) windows are shown full width on the top, the rest of the windows are shown side-by-side on the bottom
 * **Grid** -- All windows are shown in a grid
 * **Horizontal** -- All windows are shown side-by-side
 * **Vertical** -- All windows are shown one below the other